pytorch/pytorch/README.md

 #### Multiprocessing

 We plan to make it as straightforward as possible, to use pytorch in a multiprocessing environment.
+For this, we plan to implement a .share() method for tensors that will enable them to be shared across processes seamlessly.
+One can use [python multiprocessing](https://docs.python.org/2/library/multiprocessing.html) seamlessly.